facebook/react/docs/docs/flux-todo-list.md

 We'll use the dispatcher from the [Flux GitHub repository](https://github.com/facebook/flux), but let's go over how to get it into our project, how it works and how we'll use it.

-The dispatcher's source code is written in [ECMAScript6](https://github.com/lukehoban/es6features), the future version of JavaScript.
+The dispatcher's source code is written in [ECMAScript 6](https://github.com/lukehoban/es6features), the future version of JavaScript.
 To use the future of JS in today's browser's we need to transpile it back to a version of JS that browsers can use.
 We perform this build step, transpiling from ES6 into common JavaScript, using npm.

 You can get up and running with the dispatcher in a variety of ways, but perhaps the simplest is to use [Michael Jackson](https://twitter.com/mjackson)'s npm module version of the Flux project, called [react-dispatcher](https://www.npmjs.org/package/react-dispatcher):